 24. Was the method described and appropriate for assessing the accuracy of ALL critical data elements?

 NOTE that data element validation from the literature is acceptable.

-🗆 Yes

-🗆 No

-Not applicable (data element testing was not performed)

-25. OVERALL RATING OF VALIDITY considering the results and scope of all testing and analysis of potential threats.

-□ High (NOTE: Can be HIGH only if score-level testing has been conducted)
+- 🗌 Yes - 🗆 No - Not applicable (data element testing was not performed) - 25.
+OVERALL RATING OF VALIDITY taking into account the results and scope of all testing and analysis of potential threats. - □ High (NOTE: Can be HIGH only if score-level testing has been conducted)

-☑ Moderate (NOTE: Moderate is the highest eligible rating if score-level testing has NOT been conducted)
+Moderate (NOTE: Moderate is the highest eligible rating if score-level testing has NOT been conducted)

-- ☑ Low (NOTE: Should rate LOW if you believe that there are threats to validity and/or relevant threats to validity were not assessed OR if testing methods/results are not adequate) - ☑ Insufficient (NOTE: For instrument-based measures and some composite measures, testing at both the score level and the data element level is required; if not conducted, should rate as INSUFFICIENT.) - 26.
-Briefly explain rationale for rating of OVERALL RATING OF VALIDITY and any concerns you may have with the developers' approach to demonstrating validity.
+- Low (NOTE: Should rate LOW if you believe that there are threats to validity and/or relevant threats to validity were not assessed OR if testing methods/results are not adequate) - ☑ Insufficient (NOTE: For instrument-based measures and some composite measures, testing at both the score level and the data element level is required; if not conducted, should rate as INSUFFICIENT.)

+26. Briefly explain rationale for rating of OVERALL RATING OF VALIDITY and any concerns you may have with the developers' approach to demonstrating validity.

-Panel Member #1: The validity testing results were acceptable, particularly the measure score correlation with mortality star-rating scores.
+Panel Member 1: The validity testing results were borderline acceptable and somewhat concerning, especially for the mortality star-rating scores.

-Panel Member #3: Risk adjustment model is unlikely to reflect contemporary care because it was developed using data from 1998.
+Panel Member 3: Risk adjustment model is unlikely to reflect contemporary care because it was developed using data from 1998.
 This is a major threat to measure validity.

-Panel Member #4: Concerns with the choice of the two measures chosen (Mortality star rating & Summary star rating) to empirically test this measure's validity; a stronger choice would be measures that do not already include the measure under study.
+Panel Member 4: Concerns with the choice of the two measures chosen (Mortality star rating & Summary star rating) to empirically test this measure's validity; a stronger choice would be measures that do not already include the measure under study.